 A follow up written report must be submitted within 36 hours.
-Forms are available on site through the principal's office or online at ag.ca.gov/childabuse/pdf/ss 8572.pdf.

-School Interview Law: Penal Code 11174.3 imposes both a time sequence and series of duties on school personnel and the law enforcement investigator.
+Forms are available on-site through the principal's office or online at oag.ca.gov/sites/all/files/agweb/pdfs/childabuse/ss\8572.pdf?.
+School Interview Law: Penal Code 11174.3 imposes both a time sequence and a series of duties on school personnel and the law enforcement investigator.
 This law is limited to child abuse victims only.
 The law speaks only to abuse that takes place in the home.
 When law enforcement comes to school to take the child into custody, rather than question the child, the interview procedures do not apply.
-The child is effectively under arrest.
+The child is effectively detained.

-Law enforcement (sheriff, police or CPS) may interview suspected victims of child abuse on school premises during school hours concerning child abuse in the home.
+Law enforcement (sheriff, police, or CPS) may interview suspected victims of child abuse on school premises during school hours concerning child abuse in the home.
 The child may choose to be interviewed in private or may select an adult staff member to be present "to lend support".